asso210/CESN/README.md

 ```python
 internal_states = esn_train.fit_internal_state(input_ESN)
 ```
-where input_ESN is the single time series.
+where input_ESN is the single time series to be fed into the keras model.

+The keras model
+1.

 # CESN - Regression